 To make the paper self-contained, we briefly mention the imaging model and its known inversion.
 For simplicity, we mainly refer to processes occurring in the atmosphere, but the analysis suits other environments, particularly underwater.
 When using incoherent light in a scattering medium, the measured intensity at pixel position (x, y) is where S is the signal originating from the object.
-Here A is stray illumination, termed airlight [17] in the context of atmospheric imaging, scattered into the line of sight (LOS).
-The signal is related to the radiance of the object in sight $L{object}(x, y)$ by
+Here, A is stray illumination, termed airlight [17] in the context of atmospheric imaging,1 scattered into the line of sight (LOS).
+The signal is related to the radiance of the object2 in sight $L{\text{object}}(x, y)$ by where t(z) is the medium transmittance.
+Here, z = z(x, y) is the object distance.
+For media having homogeneous extinction characterized by the coefficient β ,

-$$I(x,y) = S(x,y) + A(x,y) , (1)$$
+$$I(x, y) = S(x, y) + A(x, y),$$ (1)